 Image: Tourism Ireland

-The first inhabitation of Omeath may have been tied to the Viking invasion but the foundation of the present-day village was an evolution from a railway station.
-This was the 1873 Dundalk, Newry, Greenore Railway, (DNGR) that provided a link between the towns in its title runs close to the western shore of Carlingford Lough.
-These connected to the North Western Railway port at Greenore from where a ferry service operated to Holyhead.
-It was formally wound up in 1957 and in its time it made Omeath a favourite resort for Northern Ireland day-trippers.
+The first inhabitation of Omeath may have been tied to the Viking invasion, but the present-day village's foundation was an evolution from a railway station.
+The 1873 Dundalk, Newry, Greenore Railway, (DNGR) provided a link between the towns in its title runs close to the western shore of Carlingford Lough.
+These connected to the North Western Railway port at Greenore, where a ferry service operated to Holyhead.
+It was formally wound up in 1957, and in its time, it made Omeath a favourite resort for Northern Ireland day-trippers.
 But unlike its opposite Warrenpoint, Omeath never developed into a major residential centre.

 Image: Michael Harpur